 PSHE and careers guidance are delivered through the PSHE lessons, by the pastoral system, assemblies and form meetings, through curriculum study and the wide variety of extra-curricular activities.

-Every effort is made to ensure that learners are given impartial career guidance from either local colleges or universities.
+Learners are given impartial career guidance from either local colleges or universities.
 Learners are also given the opportunity to visit places of further education and are given guidance by people from these establishments on how to make future career choices.

 Learners are encouraged to realise that it is never too late to reach their full potential and they should not shy away from aiming for any career choice.